AthiraThulasi/JavaLearningJournal/36_Map/README.md

 Collisions reduce the performance of HashMap by increasing the time to search, insert, or delete entries.
 ```

-##  What happens when collisions increase?
+## What Happens When Collisions Increase and How Java Handles It ?

 ```
 > When multiple keys hash to the same bucket, they are stored in a LINKEDLIST.